LLM::Functions

 # **Instructions:**

-# 1. In a large salad bowl, combine the cucumber, bell pepper, red onion, tomatoes, and olives.
+# 1. In a large salad bowl, combine the tomatoes, cucumber, green pepper, and red onion.

-# 4. Add the feta cheese on top of the salad.
+# 2. Add the Kalamata olives and feta cheese on top.

 Positional arguments